Skip to content

 Only these operations are available inside the sub-chain.
 Blocking steps and arbitrary HTTP / Kafka calls are deliberately excluded — they’d hold a DB connection open on uncontrolled I/O.

-public interface TransactionManager<TX> {
+public interface DatabaseClient<TX, ROW, KEY> {

 Future<TX> begin();